Lonely planets and light belts: the Statistical Mechanics of Gravitational Systems: Introduction

 To fulfill this program, however, one has to assume various technical conditions, and one of the first constraints, understood from the very beginning of the discipline, is the so called stability condition on the interacting potential.
 Namely, one has to impose to the potential $V(x,y)$ of the interaction between particles the following condition: it has to exist a positive constant $B$ such that

 for all the possible choices of the positions $x_1,...,x_N$ of the $N$ particles (see for instance \cite{Ruelle} and \cite{Galla}).
-Despite the fact that in the quantum case it has been possible to show that a non stable potential, like the Coulomb one, leads to a stable behavior of the matter (see \cite{LL72}), the stability condition represented so far a very serious obstacle in the study of many particle systems interacting with a Newtonian potential.
-Numerical simulations of such systems represent a very active research field, but the analytical discussion of the problem is really difficult.
-Some results have been obtained recently by \cite{Tremaine} in the case of the planetary systems, but typically in a context of growing planets, in which the instability is part of the desired result.
-Moreover in \cite{Tremaine2} and \cite{Roupas} the statistical mechanics of dense stellar clusters have been studied, outlining its similarity with liquid crystals.

-Other recent attempts to perform, numerically, a statistical analysis of the future planet orbits in the solar system include, e.g., \cite{Mogavero}.
+Such stability condition, obviously, does not hold for the Newtonian potential.
+In the quantum case it has been possible to show that a non stable potential, like the Coulomb one, leads to a stable behavior of the matter (see \cite{LL72}).
+Many other results (see e.g., \cite{Thirring71, LiebYau87, LiebYau}), have been proved exploiting explicitly the features of the Fermi and Bose statistics.
+In the study of classical systems with Newtonian interaction a possible way to perform the thermodynamic limit is to define interactions depending on the number of particles, the so-called mean field systems, or, almost equivalently, to rescale suitably the energy with the number of particle in a fixed volume, the so-called Vlasov limit \cite{MesSpo, Kies89, Kies09}.
+This approach proves useful to model, for instance, plasma physics and astronomical globular systems.
+In a different context, namely that of growing planets, some analytical results have been obtained recently by \cite{Tremaine} in the case of the planetary systems in which the instability is part of the desired result.
+In \cite{Tremaine2} and \cite{Roupas} the statistical mechanics of dense stellar clusters have been studied, outlining its similarity with liquid crystals.
+Moreover, numerical simulations of gravitating systems represent a very active research field.
+Finally, other recent attempts to perform, numerically, a statistical analysis of the future planet orbits in the solar system include, e.g., \cite{Mogavero}.